 - Your body slumps backwards when your knees are at a 90-degree angle or higher and makes your thoracic and spinal pressure worse and you can’t breathe as easily.

 - Sitting with your hips above your knees can relieve back strain and allows your body to relax by rotating your pelvis forward, thus restoring the normal curves in your spine.
 Remember, in a slumped position, your natural spinal curves may be reversed.

 - Hips should be 8-10cm higher than your knees.

 - If your chair does not tilt forward, sit on a seat wedge with the thicker part toward the back of the chair.

 You also need to make sure your forearms are at the right height when sitting at a desk since forearms are the last part of the equation to get the perfect seat height.

-Raise your seat height so your elbows form a 90-degree open-angle with elbows at your side.
-Just raise the height of your desk so your forearms are 2-3cm higher and parallel with the desk.
+Raise your seat height so your elbows form a 90-degree open angle with elbows at your side.
+Just raise the height of your desk so your forearms are 2-3cm higher and parallel to the desk.

 You will be less likely to suffer a breakdown if your shoulders and wrists are relaxed with the appropriate seat height.
 Therefore, arm fatigue is reduced greatly and breakdowns are decreased as well.

 How to Make Your Chair Higher